Become an expert in your field.

 Program requirements and notes

-- Prospective applicants wishing to undertake a PhD will need to find a suitable supervisor by contacting the relevant Faculty of Arts, Business and Law or Science, Health, Education and Engineering.
+- Prospective applicants wishing to undertake a PhD will need to find a suitable supervisor by contacting the relevant School or via the research supervisor search.

 - For further information, refer to the Higher Degrees by Research - Academic Policy.